-- [2] The subdivider's engineer shall also study and report on the effect of each subdivision on the existing downstream drainage system outside the area of the subdivision and this report shall be reviewed by the designated Town Engineer.
-When it is anticipated that the additional runoff incident to the development of the subdivision will overload an existing downstream drainage facility during a twenty-five-year storm, the Planning Board shall not approve the plat until provision has been made for the improvement of said condition. - D. Pedestrian ways.
+[2] The subdivider's engineer shall also study and report on the effect of each subdivision on the existing downstream drainage system outside the area of the subdivision and this report shall be reviewed by the designated Town Engineer.
+When it is anticipated that the additional runoff incident to the development of the subdivision will overload an existing downstream drainage facility during a twenty-five-year storm, the Planning Board shall not approve the plat until provision has been made for the improvement of said condition.

+D. PedestrianwaysPedestrian ways.
 Adequate provision shall be made for the convenient and safe movement of pedestrians, mobility devices, non-motorized vehicles, and bicyclists in any subdivision of land for residential purposes throughout the Town of Woodstock.

-The Town of Woodstock Complete Streets Policy shall be integrated into the design of all pedestrian ways to the maximum extent possible in the earliest stages of project development. - (1) Pedestrian ways on collector roads.
+(1) PedestrianwaysPedestrian ways on collector roads.
 All roads designated as collector roads shall have an improved pedestrian path, sidewalk or bikeway provided on at least one side of the road.
 Any such sidewalk or pedestrian path shall be so placed that there will be a distance of not less than four feet between the sidewalk and the road pavement.
-A bikeway, or combined bicyclist-pedestrian path, not less than four feet in width, may be situated adjacent to the road pavement and be visually separated therefrom by striping on both its inner and outer edges. - (2) Provision for pedestrian destinations.
-To the extent considered practicable and in consideration of public health, safety and convenience, the Planning Board may require that additional or alternatively located pedestrian ways be provided within a residential subdivision to provide access to parks or public space, school sites, neighborhood shopping facilities, or similar destinations.
-Any such pedestrian way may be situated within either a public right-of-way or established within a suitable easement. - E. Private water supply and sewage disposal facilities.
+A bikeway, or combined bicyclist-pedestrian path, not less than four feet in width, may be situated adjacent to the road pavement and be visually separated therefrom by striping on both its inner and outer edges.

+- (2) Provision for pedestrian destinations.
+To the extent considered practicable and in consideration of public health, safety and convenience, the Planning Board may require that additional or alternatively located ~~pedestrianways~~pedestrian ways be provided within a residential subdivision to provide access to parks or public space, school sites, neighborhood shopping facilities, or similar destinations.
+Any such ~~pedestrianway~~pedestrian way may be situated within either a public right-of-way or established within a suitable easement. - E. Private water supply and sewage disposal facilities.
 Where public water supply and/or sewage disposal facilities are not available, the Planning Board shall ascertain as a part of subdivision plat review and approval that each prospective lot and dwelling unit may be adequately served by acceptable water supply and sewage disposal facilities.
 These facilities shall be designed and installed in accordance with the requirements of the Ulster County Health Department.
-Facilities on properties within the New York City watershed shall be designed in accordance with requirements of the Bureau of Water Supply, New York City Department of Environmental Protection.

-F. Road trees and seeding.

-- (1) The Planning Board may require the planting of trees on both sides of a newly installed roadway, in locations approved by the Planning Board.
+Facilities on properties within the New York City watershed shall be designed in accordance with requirements of the Bureau of Water Supply, New York City Department of Environmental Protection. - F. Road trees and seeding. - (1) The Planning Board may require the planting of trees on both sides of a newly installed roadway, in locations approved by the Planning Board.
 Trees shall generally: - (a) Be located near the property line and be spaced approximately 50 feet apart, subject to variations made necessary by driveways and road corners as well as by the species of trees planted; and - (b) Have caliper of two inches or larger measured at the height of at least six feet above ground level and shall have a minimum height of 12 feet from the ground level.
 The species of trees will be approved by the Planning Board. - (c) Be native species or those hybrid species developed for resilience or hardiness. - (2) All embankments and disturbed areas shall be seeded with crown vetch or conservation mix.